Note: The ServiceNow integration is in beta.

 - Click the Submit button.
 A new DevOps tool is created in the ServiceNow application.
 From here, refer to the Connection status field to see if the tool is connected to Split.

-- From the left navigation, select Feature flag tools.
+- In the ServiceNow application, from the left navigation select Feature flag tools.
 The DevOps tools page appears with the extension you created.

 - From this page, select the Split tool and click the Configure button.
 The message Webhook is configured successfully appears at the top of the screen.

-- To get your data from the Split application to display on the ServiceNow view, click the Discover button.
-This populates the workspaces, environments, feature flags (if any), and segments (if any) on the DevOps tool page.
+- Within ServiceNow, to get your data from the Split application to display on the ServiceNow view, click the Discover button.
+This populates the Split projects, environments, feature flags (if any), and segments (if any) on the DevOps tool page.

 After configuring your ServiceNow tool, you can optionally preconfigure an environment to assign change requests to a specific Change Approval Group by doing the following: